 START CHECKING OUT VENUES

-There are many other things to do in planning, but the next steps should be to look at venues, to make sure you can secure the venue for the date you want.
-Many places book out 12-18 months in advance, so it’s good to get those tours and venue appointments on your calendar as soon as possible, if you’re not looking for an extended engagement period.
+There are many other things to do in planning, but the next steps should be to look at venues, to make sure you can secure the location for the date you want.
+Many places book out 12-18 months in advance, so it’s good to get those tours and venue appointments on your calendar as soon as possible if you’re not looking for an extended engagement period.

-There are many other details from deciding on a planner, looking for a wedding gown, a caterer, invites and more, but hopefully these tips will get you started in a way that is exciting, not exasperating.
-Congrats and good luck!!
+There are many other details from deciding on a planner, looking for a wedding gown, a caterer, invites, and more.
+We hope these tips will get you started in a way that is exciting, not exasperating.
+Congrats and good luck!